Can you transfer American Airlines AAdvantage miles?

 One of the easier options to consider for earning American AAdvantage miles is through an American Airlines credit card.
 Here are some of the best cobranded options available:

-- Citi® / AAdvantage® Platinum Select® World Elite Mastercard®: Earn 50,000 American Airlines AAdvantage bonus miles after spending $2,500 in purchases within the first three months of account opening.
+- Citi® / AAdvantage® Platinum Select® World Elite Mastercard®: Earn 50,000 bonus miles after $2,500 on purchases in the first three months from account opening.

-- Citi® / AAdvantage® Executive World Elite Mastercard® (see rates and fees): Earn 70,000 American Airlines Advantage bonus miles after spending $7,000 in the first three months of account opening.
+- Citi® / AAdvantage® Executive World Elite Mastercard® (see rates and fees): Earn 70,000 bonus miles after spending $7,000 on purchases in the first three months from account opening.

-- Citi® / AAdvantage Business™ World Elite Mastercard® (see rates and fees): Earn 75,000 bonus miles after spending $5,000 on purchases within the first five months from account opening.
+- Citi® / AAdvantage Business™ World Elite Mastercard® (see rates and fees): For a limited time, earn 75,000 bonus miles after spending $5,000 on purchases in the first five months from account opening.

 The information for the Citi / AAdvantage Platinum Select has been collected independently by The Points Guy.
 The card details on this page have not been reviewed or provided by the card issuer.